Thoma V: Arrival of foreign bishops

 Ivanios a bishop from Antioch arrived in 1748.
 He lived in Mulanthuruthy Church and taught Syriac to the deacons.
 Abraham and Geevarghese of Kattumangattu family were his students.
 It was found that his teachings were unacceptable to the Malankara church and so in 1751 he was banished from Kerala.
 Before leaving for Antioch in 1751, Ivanios ordained Kattumangattu Abraham and Geevarghese as priests.
 They later became the founder fathers of Malabar Independent Syrian Church.

 The Dutch East India Company (Vereenigde Oost-Indische Compagnie or VOC in old-spelling Dutch, literally "United East Indian Company") was established in 1602.
 They attached Cochin and the king of Cochin surrendered to the Dutch on 20 March 1663.
 During the time of Thoma V they were in control of Cochin and the surrounding areas.
 Thoma requested the help of the Dutch company to bring a bishop from outside and agreed to pay the passage.

 Ignatious Geevarghese III, patriarch of Antioch heard about this and immediately sent Baselios Shakralla, Gregorios, Ramban Yuhanon, Geevarghese Corepiscopa, Yuhanon Kassessa and four other priests.
 They arrived at Cochin in 1751.
 Thoma sent priests to receive them.
 They were expecting one or two visitors, but there were nine.
 Their passage came up to Rs.
 12 ,000.
 Neither the Church nor Thoma could pay that much.
 Dutch wouldn't allow them to disembark without payment.
 In the end Thoma was put in jail.
 Hearing this, Niranam Church under the leadership of a Kathanar began to collect money.
 After three months, with all the collections they were able to pay part of the amount and the Dutch released Thoma and the bishops.
 Thoma never tried to meet these visitors.
 But they insisted that Thoma should receive their Kaiveppu (laying of hands) and change his name from Mar Thoma to Dionysius.
 Thoma V, refused to comply.

 In 1754, they made an agreement with Thoma V, not to ordain priests in Malankara Syrian Church.

 Last days

-In 1761, Mar Thoma V consecrated Mar Thoma VI as his successor.
-He did it without any assistance from foreign Bishops thus severing all allegiance to foreign bishops.
+In 1761, Mar Thoma V consecrated his nephew Ipe as his successor, bestowing upon him the title Mar Thoma VI.
+This act was carried out independently, without the involvement of foreign bishops, effectively severing all ties to external allegiances.
+Mar Thoma VI, the only son of Mar Thoma V's elder brother Mathew Tharakan, assumed leadership following this solemn ceremony.

-Mar Thoma V, died on 8 May 1765 at Niranam and was laid to rest at Niranam Palli.
-The funeral service was conducted by Mar Thoma VI.
+Mar Thoma V died on May 8, 1765, at Niranam, and his final resting place is at Niranam Palli.
+The funeral rites were presided over by Mar Thoma VI, marking a seamless transition of leadership within the community.